Harry Potter Filming Locations in Lacock

 What to do at the Weekend:

-Visit the Lacock Village Harry Potter Filming Locations
+Visit the Harry Potter Filming Locations in Lacock Village

-In September, we travelled down to the Southern Cotswolds to the beautiful village of Lacock and Lacock Abbey to see where some of the scenes from the Harry Potter film series were shot.Ā
+In September, we travelled down to the Southern Cotswolds to the beautiful village of Lacock and Lacock Abbey to see where some of the filming locations from the Harry Potter film series can be found.

 Aside from being one of the oldest and prettiest villages in the UK, it is also littered with filming locations used throughout the Harry Potter movie franchise.